Hi! I’m Ponto the Dingo

 Dingoes most likely came to Australia with Asian seafarers between 3 500 to 5 000 years ago.
 For many years it was thought to be descended from Asian wolves but recent genetic studies have found that they are in their own distinct group, not related to wolves or domestic dogs.

-The Zoo is home to 4 Dingoes; Jumbany and Nara, and brother and sister Kora and Ponto.
+The Zoo is home to 4 dingoes; Jarrah, Misha, Kora and Kronos.